William Burrell: Art collection

 Unlike most collectors, his collection was not sold or bequeathed for personal or family gain.
 He donated the majority of his collection to Glasgow in 1944, which at the time amounted to 6,000 items.
 He continued to add to collection so that today it amounts to a staggering 9,000 artworks.
 He also donated smaller parts of his collection to Berwick-upon-Tweed and several other provincial galleries, with the aim of enhancing the cultural standing of these places.

 In 1944 Burrell donated his collection to the city of Glasgow.
 At the time of his gift to Glasgow the collection was valued at well in excess of £1 million, and it came with an additional £450,000 in cash to build a dedicated museum for it.
 This was a major act of philanthropy.
 Burrell simply wanted people to gain as much pleasure from art as he had, and to improve their lives through a better understanding and appreciation of beauty.

-Burrell had clear intentions regarding the collection’s location, contents and display, and he stated that the collection was to be housed ‘in a suitable distinct and separated building’ that was to be ‘within four miles of Killearn, Stirlingshire, and not less than sixteen miles from Glasgow Royal exchange’.
+Burrell had clear intentions regarding the collection's location, contents and display, and he stated that the collection was to be housed 'in a suitable distinct and separated building' that was to be 'within four miles of Killearn, Stirlingshire, and not less than sixteen miles from Glasgow Royal exchange'.
 These conditions proved impossible and it was not until the city of Glasgow acquired Pollok Country Park in 1967 that a museum in the spirit of his wishes could be built.
 A custom-built museum, the Burrell Collection, was finally opened in 1983.
 Provand's Lordship in Glasgow also displays some of his collection of 17th century Scottish furniture.

+Several works of art in the Burrell collection were found to have been duress sales or looted from German Jews.